Trivia: Never Say Never Again

-- Lippe (not Count Lippe), the Giant Mook that attacks Bond at the Shrublands, was played by the late Pat Roach, a British stunt man known for appearing in all of the Indiana Jones movies (most famously, he was the guy in Radiers Of The Lost Ark who was cut up by the airplane propeller).
+- Lippe (not Count Lippe), the Giant Mook that attacks Bond at the Shrublands, was played by the late Pat Roach, a British stunt man known for appearing in all of the Indiana Jones movies (most famously, he was the guy in Raiders of the Lost Ark who was cut up by the airplane propeller).

 - Reality Subtext: The title of the film refers to Sean Connery declaring he would never play Bond again after Diamonds Are Forever.
 Lampshaded in the final lines.

-- Retroactive Recognition: Bernie Casey would later be known for appearing in Hannibal Lecter movies.
+- Retroactive Recognition: Bernie Casey would later be known for appearing in the Revenge of the Nerds movies.

 - What Could Have Been:

 - Peter Hunt, who edited the first five Bond films and directed On Her Majesty's Secret Service, was approached to direct this movie, but declined lest Cubby Broccoli think him a "traitor."

 - After Sony acquired the Never Say Never Again rights through studio acquisitions, Sony hoped to parlay them into its own Bond franchise to compete with MGM's, with Roland Emmerich and Dean Devlin at the helm.
 However, legal action by MGM blocked this attempt.
 Sony later outright acquired MGM, finally reuniting Never Say Never Again with the rest of the Bond canon under a single studio roof.
 The Roland Emmerich and Dean Devlin effort actually got as far as a script draft, titled Warhead 2000 and still lurking around the internet.
 No potential Bond ever reached official consideration though.note